Day/Time: Thursdays, 6:15 to 8:15 pm, Next 8 week module starts March 29

 Learn By Doing

-Each module is four to six weeks and meets Thursdays from 6:15 to 8:15 pm.
+Each module is six to eight weeks and meets Thursdays from 6:15 to 8:15 pm.

 In Couples DBT Skills Groups, you learn by doing with 2-3 experiential exercises each session.
 We will ask you to choose an issue in “the Goldilocks zone” – not too hard, not too difficult — from the past week (only current issues allowed).